mparticle-integrations/mparticle-apple-integration-iterable/README.md

 ### Adding the integration

-1. Add the kit dependency to your app's Podfile or Cartfile:
+1. Add the kit dependency to your app's Podfile or Cartfile, or add using SPM:

     ```
     pod 'mParticle-Iterable', '~> 8'